Judge delivers mixed ruling on protective order in Trump's Jan. 6 case

 "Mr. Trump, like everyone else, has a First Amendment right to free speech," Chutkan said.
 "But that right is not absolute."

-A protective order would bar Trump and his attorneys from improperly using any evidence — which may include sensitive and highly confidential information — that prosecutors share with the defense team before trial.
+A protective order bars Trump and his attorneys from improperly using any evidence — which may include sensitive and highly confidential information — that prosecutors share with the defense team before trial.

 Earlier this week, prosecutors proposed that Chutkan set a start date of Jan.
 2, 2024, for the trial.
-The government lawyers estimate the case could last about four to six weeks.
+The government lawyers estimate their part of the case could last about four to six weeks.

+Trump's filing on a trial date proposal is due next week.
+After hearing that prosecutors had amassed 11.6 million documents or files they would start handing over to the defense on Friday, the judge joked, "I can only imagine your trial proposal now," to Trump's attorney John Lauro.

 The former president, who is the front runner for the GOP nomination in 2024, has been suggesting he wants to delay the case, perhaps until after the next election.
 If he regains the White House, Trump could instruct his attorney general to drop the case, or even seek to pardon himself.
 Trump has pleaded not guilty to the federal charges.